Peugeot 208: Design

+Presentation

+Five petrol and three diesel were available from its launch in 2012.
+To keep maximum weight reduction, the brand favours fuel consumption, safety and the overall performance of the vehicle.
+All components of the vehicle have been considered with this in mind.
+The vehicle features an aluminium front beam-absorber, size of the front subframe, laser welding of the roof, and an extensive use of VHSS and UHSS panels, soundproofing of the engine.
+The vehicle weighs about 110 kg less than the 207.

+After launch, the Peugeot 208 Mk1 had received new variants that moved towards the hot hatch segment.
+The GTi had started production in February 2013, with a 1.6-litre petrol engine, and the XY trim level had started slightly after the GTi, positioned between the 208 and the GTi model.
+The diesel engines return the most efficient fuel economy.

+In June 2015, the Mk1 208 was given a facelift, which had revised its styling, and added extra safety equipment.
+The facelift also introduced the top-level GT-Line trim level, which added a touchscreen display, Apple CarPlay and Android Auto compatibility on most models.
+In November 2014 Peugeot launched the limited edition "30th Anniversary" version of the 208 GTi, and the diesel range would decrease to a 1.5-litre line-up by 2018.

 208 GTi

 The 208 GTi was introduced in September 2012 as the performance model of the first-generation 208.
 Previously, it was showcased as a concept model in March 2012.
 Based on the three-door 208, the variant weighs 1160 kg, which is 90 kg lighter than the 207 GTi.

 Compared to the standard 208, the front and rear tracks have been widened 10 mm and 20 mm.
 Fitted with 17-inch alloy wheels with 205/45 tyre size, the 208 GTi is also equipped with a larger 302 mm disc brakes at the front, cooled by functional vents.
 Its suspension has also been upgraded and the steering recalibrated appropriately.

 The 208 GTi is fitted with a 1.6 litre turbo (1,598 cc) four cylinder in line turbo petrol Prince engine producing 200 PS at 5,800 rpm and 275 Nm of torque at 1,700 rpm, and is fitted with a six-speed manual transmission.
 The GTi's Prince engine is shared with the Peugeot RCZ, several Mini and various Citroëns.